Balochi language: Old Balochi alphabet

-Standard Perso-Arabic Alphabet
+Standard Perso-Arabic alphabet

-The Balochi Standard Alphabet, standardized by Balochi Academy Sarbaz, consists of 29 letters.
+The Balochi Standard Alphabet, standardized by the Balochi Academy Sarbaz, consists of 29 letters.
 It is an extension of the Perso-Arabic script and borrows a few glyphs from Urdu.
 It is also sometimes referred to as Balo-Rabi or Balòrabi.
-Today, it is the preferred script to use in a professional setting and by educated folk.
+Today, it is the preferred script to use in a professional setting and by the educated.

 Latin alphabet

 The following Latin-based alphabet was adopted by the International Workshop on "Balochi Roman Orthography" (University of Uppsala, Sweden, 28–30 May 2000).